SiliconLabsSoftware/docs-matter/sld253-matter-wifi/run-demo.md

 ## Demo Execution - Commissioning a Wi-Fi Device using chip-tool for Linux

+The commissioning procedure does the following:

+- Chip-tool scans BLE and locates the Silicon Labs device that uses the specified discriminator
+- Establishes operational certificates
+- Sends the Wi-Fi SSID and Passkey
+- The Silicon Labs device will join the Wi-Fi network and get an IP address.
+It then starts providing mDNS records on IPv4 and IPv6
+- Future communications (tests) will then happen over Wi-Fi

 Commissioning can be done using chip-tool running either on Linux or Raspberry Pi

 1. Get the SSID and PSK of the Wi-Fi network (WPA2 - Security) you are connected